Deone1/TheseusInsight/README.md

 ```

 **Key classes include:**
-- `PaperPal`: A higher-level orchestrator to download, embed, rank, generate newsletters, produce podcasts, and optionally email or upload final artifacts.
+- `TheseusInsight`: A higher-level orchestrator to download, embed, rank, generate newsletters, produce podcasts, and optionally email or upload final artifacts.
 - `GeneralPodcastGenerator` & `PaperPalPodcastGenerator`: Tools to assemble multi-speaker dialogues from PDF or text, convert them to TTS, and optionally produce a matrix-based visualizer.
 - Various FastAPI routers for structured endpoints.